 by Yelena Lapova, DVM, BS

 Ears, ears, ears.
 They can make or break the look of a traditionally cropped breeds like Doberman, Great Dane, Schnauzer, Boxer, and many others.
 How do we know what’s good and what’s bad?
 I want everyone to have a basic working knowledge and high standards for their crops – while understanding what the surgeon can and can’t control, and how important YOUR role is in the process.
-Beauty is in the eye of the beholder – yet symmetry, technique, beauty flow, and communication should always be top notch.
+Beauty is in the eye of the beholder – yet symmetry, technique, style, beauty flow, and communication should always be top notch.
 This blog references mostly Dobermans, but key factors apply to every cropped breed.
 Remember, many Veterinarians crop ears – VERY FEW CROP THEM WELL!
 Spend some time researching your surgical team, and don’t just trust the puppy brokers who find the cheapest surgeon and pocket your money, or worse – a “backyard surgeon.”
 We repair many a horrible crop and wish we didn’t have to.
 Sadly, in addition to inexperienced veterinarians, there are non-veterinarians who offer their illegal surgical “services” in the “comfort” of their backyards and garages, with stolen anesthetic drugs – or with manual restraint of the unfortunate victims of their cruelty.
 Stay away from anyone who is not a Veterinarian!
 It is ANIMAL CRUELTY, and is completely illegal to practice surgery without a veterinary license.

 3. Symmetry.
-Those ears need to be a MIRROR IMAGE of each other.
+The ears need to be a mirror image of each other.
 One should not be taller, wider or shaped differently than the other.
-Very hard to do, but that’s what separates the good cosmetic surgeons from the bad.
+Very challenging to do, but that’s what separates the good cosmetic surgeons from the mediocre.
 Evaluate with the face squared to you, and look at the bases, middle, and tips.
 Also, evaluate from the sides and back.
 Occasionally the ears will not heal properly at the very tip and small part will undergo necrosis (tissue death) or fibrosis (scarring) and appear shorter or bent slightly backwards.
-Unfortunately that’s outside the Doctor’s complete control, however it’s not very common.
+Unfortunately that’s outside the Doctor’s complete control; however it’s not very common.

 4. Beauty flow.
-Do the ears belong on the dog, or are they disproportionately tall, short, wide, stick out like a sore thumb, etc.?
+At full maturity, do the ears belong on the dog, or are they disproportionately tall, short, wide, stubby, stick out like a sore thumb, etc.?
 Does the dog look like a Doberman or a fruit bat?
 Do the ears look like steak knives?
 Look at the Doctor’s portfolio!
 If they don’t have an esthetic, pleasing collection of patient images, chances are yours won’t be the first great one.
-Some Doctors don’t take many pictures, but I would personally try my best to find some or see if there is a patient coming into the clinic you can glance at – keeping in mind that they may have been cropped elsewhere.
+Some Doctors don’t take many pictures, but I would personally find some or see if there is a patient coming into the clinic you can glance at – keeping in mind that they may have been cropped elsewhere.
 If you don’t like the style in portfolio, bring pictures of what you like and ask the Doctor if they are open to your preference.
 While breed standard must be followed, some surgeons may modify the style to the owner preference or cartilage quality- within reason.
 Also remember, ears don’t grow near as much or fast as the puppy, so the crop usually looks disproportionally long until the dog matures.
 Our goal is the adult look consistent with breed standard, style for the purpose of the dog, and your preference – they only are puppies for a year.

 5. Technique.
-Tissue handling is not the only one, but a major determinant of how much scar tissue develops, the smoothness of the edge, proper blending into the head and neck, etc. Poor handling, inappropriate tools, too much suture, etc. will result in messy edges, ears that stick out from the head, tips that don’t match, etc. While some surgeons are very skilled with the laser, it is my opinion that surgical laser is a poor modality for the otoplasty, and can leave not only a jagged edge but hairs discolored white.
+Tissue handling is not the only one, but a major determinant of how much scar tissue develops, the smoothness of the edge, proper blending into the head and neck, etc. Poor handling, inappropriate tools, and excessive suture material will result in messy edges, ears that stick out from the head, tips that don’t match, etc. While some surgeons are very skilled with the laser, it is my opinion that surgical laser is a poor modality for the otoplasty, and can leave not only a jagged edge but hairs discolored white.

 6. YOU are a huge factor in how they will stand or heal.
 It’s a commitment for months to years.
 The genetic makeup of the dog and aftercare are utmost important in standing.
 We only shape the ear, YOU do the rest.
-The only way a poor crop contributes to not standing is when it’s too top heavy.
+The way a poor crop contributes to not standing is when it’s too top heavy.
 Most inexperienced croppers actually go too short and round.
-I have corrected some crops where too much tissue was left on, my guess is due to fear.
+I have corrected some crops where too much tissue was left on, my guess is due to fear or removing too much.
 However, vast majority of the time the ears don’t stand for genetic reasons, or poor aftercare.
 Hold your blame for non-standing, as the vet has very little to do with it in cases of good crops and proper use of instruments.
 Are you willing to accept a 10-20% chance of non-standing and dedicate yourself to consistent aftercare?
 If not, ear crop is not for you.
 Leave them natural and save the time and $.
 Do NOT fall for the “lets do them like a pit bull because they won’t stand otherwise” assessment!
 A Doberman is NOT a bully breed, and if the Doctor has no confidence they will stand, either leave them alone or seek a second opinion.
 That phrase is a “code” for “we have no idea how to crop a Doberman.”

 7. Communication with your Doctor and surgical Team is key.
 Seek proper education and risk:benefit assessment.
 What is the Doctor’s opinion on chances of standing, potential complications such as pockets, etc. Do they use a modern anesthetic and analgesic protocol?
 Are they open for follow up, will they support you with questions and concerns after the crop?
 Overall, everyone has a different idea of beauty and there’s nothing wrong with preferring one style to another.
-Symmetry, shape, beauty flow and technique- as well as quality anesthesia, pain control, educations and communication- are huge factors and you should have high standards for them.
+Symmetry, shape, beauty flow and technique- as well as quality anesthesia, pain control, education and communication- are huge factors and you should have high standards for them.
 If a Doctor does not require consultation and is willing to just perform surgery without even meeting with you, I would personally walk away and find someone more willing to communicate.
 In human cosmetics, there are multiple consultations and even counseling involved prior to surgery.
 I can’t imagine never meeting the Doctor and Team who will be altering the appearance of my dog, for life.

 I will keep updating this blog, as opinions and observations are never final.
 The day we stop learning is the day we should stop practicing.
 There is never enough to learn, observe, and improve about the art of cosmetic surgery, and we are grateful to all of you for your trust and support or our Practice and our surgical art.